 This is one version of the future as I see it: virtual sex parlors.
 A choose your own adventure book of sex.
 You enter, choose the scene, then put on the headset, transporting you to your chosen location: a lavish palace.
 As you walk the hallway (in reality, a dank underground location), light streams in through the windows.
 You sit on your throne (a prop, moved into place by the sex worker minutes before), and sit down, as the virtual concubine comes to blow you.
 She’s exactly as you dreamed: long pink hair and those lush anime girl eyes.
 In reality?
 Who knows.
 It doesn’t matter.
 She’ll be something different for the next client.

-UPDATE 26th April 2018: Excuse the source, but apparently BunnyRanch is now doing this (The Sun).
+In fact, a brothel in the US called BunnyRanch is already doing this.
 Patrons get to strap on a headset, pick out their fantasy, and the on-screen action is mimicked in real life.